KhurtSC/Labs/Atomic-Red-Team/README.md

 # Atomic Red Team Home Lab

-Simulating MITRE ATT&CK techniques, hunting for evidence in Splunk, and building detection rules from scratch.
+In this lab I am simulating MITRE ATT&CK techniques, hunting for evidence in Splunk, and building detection rules from scratch to improve further the skills.